 Slubbing can give the handwoven fabric great character.
 I have many times chosen a heavily slubbed bolt over another because I preferred the character of the slubbing.
 And remember, dupioni Thai silk is deliberately slubbed which gives it its famous texture.

-The Edges (The Selvedge): Handwoven fabrics have rough, uneven edges. (the textile term for a fabric’s edge is the selvedge.)
+Handwoven fabrics have rough, uneven edges. (the textile term for a fabric’s edge is the selvedge.)
 Mechanical looms produce fabric edges that are smooth and clean.
 Handwoven selvedge is always uneven because the weft thread is manually looped back to create the edge.
 Always look to the edges of the fabric and make sure they’re rough and uneven.
 Also, near the edges of handwoven fabrics is an area that it’s often the easiest to see slubbing.

 A few words about the width of a bolt of Thai silk: Almost all Thai Silk will come in a bolt that was woven approximately 34-40 inches in diameter.
 It very rarely will exceed that dimension because very few wooden looms can weave greater width.
 Of course if you’re buying scarves or shawls, the weaver obviously used a much narrower fabric format.

-The Shimmer: A famous attribute of Thai silk is that it shimmers when you hold it up to a light and undulate the fabric.
+A famous attribute of Thai silk is that it shimmers when you hold it up to a light and undulate the fabric.
 The reason is simple.
 In weaving Thai silk, a different colored silk yarn is often used for the horizontal and vertical yarns.
 (AKA-the weft and warp yarns) This is what produces the shimmering effect and the fabric is called shot silk fabric.